doudou/snapsync/README.md

     $ snapsync auto-sync

 to achieve the same result.
+The actions taken by the systemd-managed service can be followed with

+    $ journalctl -f -u snapsync.service

 ## Synchronization and cleanup policies